pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

 8. <strong style="font-size: 2em">Add the tags.</strong>

-9. <strong style="font-size: 2em">Add other meta data as needed.</strong> If the story is part of a series, note it in the "Series" field.
-In the "Schools" field, capture any COMs that are notable in the story.
+9. <strong style="font-size: 2em">Add other meta data as needed.</strong>
+    * If the story is part of a series, note it in the "Series" field.
+    * In the "Schools" field, capture any COMs that are notable in the story.
+        * Trying to figure out whether to include a school?
+The threshold is being useful for a sidebar that offers, "Read more stories with DOs and students from RowanSOM."
+So if someone is quoted and his or her school is mentioned somewhere in the story, we should capture the school.

 10. <strong style="font-size: 2em">Add the author info,</strong> if needed.
 This includes a bio and a photo.